A POST request sent to generate a token to view a card's PAN.

 401Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
 That is, the client must authenticate itself to get the requested response.

 403The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
-Unlike 401
+Unlike 401 Unauthorized, the client's identity is known to the server.

 429The user has sent too many requests in a given amount of time ("rate limiting").